 At Baydon St Nicholas CE VA Primary School we aim to create an environment which encourages and reinforces good behaviour and the fostering of positive attitudes.
 We have high expectations for good behaviour throughout the school and at all times during the school day.
-This is closely linked to the ethos and Mission Statement of our school because we feel it is vital that the school adopts and maintains a consistent approach to behaviour at all times and by all members of the school community.
-This policy also links to the school Anti-bullying policy.
+This is closely linked to our vision and values of our school as we feel it is vital that the school adopts and maintains a consistent approach to behaviour at all times and by all members of the school community.
+This policy also links to the school Anti-Bullying Policy.